nvdaes/controlUsageAssistant/README.md

 * Select output modes for automatic messages: This list of checkboxes allows to select speech and braille.
 * Pitch change for automatic messages: This spin box allows to set the pitch change when NVDA reads automatic messages (from -30 to +30).

+## Version 2022.07.10

+* Added ability to set a message for object navigation, to announce if an object can be activated.

 ## Version 2022.03.27